 Certain local governments and authorities in the State, including the Authority, have issued and may in the future issue single-family housing bonds and issue mortgage credit certificates to assist in the financing of single-family mortgage loans.
 Any such issuance or other competitive source of mortgage loan financing, if made under a mortgage loan program having less restrictive eligibility requirements, more favorable interest rates or other terms more attractive than those offered under the Program may adversely affect the ability of mortgage lenders to originate Mortgage Loans under the Program.
-Unexpended proceeds of the Offered Bonds may be used by the Authority to redeem at par without premium Offered Bonds.
-See "The Offered Bonds - The Offered Bonds - Redemption" and "Certain Program Information - Bond Redemptions and Purchases" in Appendix B.
+Unexpended proceeds of a Series of Bonds may be used by the Authority to redeem at par without premium such Series of Bonds.
+See "CERTAIN PROGRAM INFORMATION - Bond Redemptions and Purchases" in Appendix B hereto.